alinemartinsgh/alinemartinsgh/README.md

 ## I'm Aline :)

 - :computer: I’m currently working on Global Hitss as Junior Developer Analyst
-- :books: I’m currently learning React and React Native
+- :books: I’m currently learning React and React Native with Typescript

 #### How to reach me